Design History: How Fuel Prices Shaped the Look of Cars

 Post-War Time and Heyday (1960s)

-Period: After World War II, the economy grew and gasoline prices remained relatively low.
+Period: After World War II, the economy was stable and gasoline prices stayed relatively low.
+This gave manufacturers more freedom in developing new models.

 Oil Crisis and Energy Turnaround (1970s)